Commodity demand fears weigh on Britain's FTSE

 Healthcare stocks added 12 points to the index in all, joining utilities as the only sectors in positive territory.

-United Utilities (UU.L) gained 2.5 percent after a report that the perennial takeover target had hired Goldman Sachs (GS.N) as advisers.
+United Utilities gained 2.5 percent after a report that the perennial takeover target had hired Goldman Sachs as advisers.

 “United Utilities is one of those ever ongoing bid speculation stories that happens when the papers don’t have a lot to write about on a Sunday,” Joe Rundle, head of trading at ETX Capital, said.